ddbnl/ez_term/README.md

   - Define entire UI in an Ez file using simple english
   - Supports templates and template inheritance
 - Widgets:
+  - Screen layout (multiple screens, one active at a time)
+  - Tabbed layout
-  - Box layouts (automatically place widgets next to each other or below each other)
+  - Box layout (automatically place widgets next to each other or below each other)
-  - Float layouts (use size hints and position hints, or hard code positions/sizes)
+  - Float layout (use size hints and position hints, or hard code positions/sizes)
-  - Tabbed layouts
   - Label
   - Text input
   - Checkbox